commhill/commhill.github.io/about/index.md

 # About

-Communications Hill Neighborhood Association is a [neighborhood association](https://en.wikipedia.org/wiki/Neighborhood_association) (not to be confused with a [homeowners association](https://en.wikipedia.org/wiki/Homeowner_association)) for the Communcations Hill Neighborhood in beautiful [San Jose, California](https://en.wikipedia.org/wiki/San_Jose,_California).
+Welcome to the Communications Hill [Neighborhood Association](https://en.wikipedia.org/wiki/Neighborhood_association) in beautiful [San Jose, California](https://en.wikipedia.org/wiki/San_Jose,_California)!

+We hope to create a unified voice within our large community and celebrate together with events throughout the year.

-Do you live on or near Communications Hill?
-Join us today!
+**Do you live on or near Communications Hill?
+Join us today!**

-We are still in the early stages of forming our organization and can use your help.

 * [Click here to join our Facebook Group](https://www.facebook.com/groups/communicationshill)
 * [Click here to join our Discord Chat](https://discord.gg/jM4GNEH5)

+We are still in the early stages of forming our organization and can use your help.